spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/TableSelector.md

 ## Custom Options for each Table

-If you want to set custom options for each table, you have to trigger the table chooser before opening the dialog to get the table id with `triggerInitContext()`.
+If you want to set custom options for each table, you have to trigger the Table Selector before opening the dialog to get the table id with `triggerInitContext()`.

 ```js
 this.spreadsheetUpload = await this.editFlow.getView().getController().getAppComponent().createComponent({